ShlokGaikwad/weather/README.md

 React.\
 Axios.\
 OpenWeatherMap API.\
-Bootstrap
+Styled Component.
 ## Credits
-This weather app was built by [Shlok Gaikwad].
-It was created as part of a coding challenge [HootBoard].
+This weather app was built by 'Shlok Gaikwad`.
+It was created as part of a coding challenge 'HootBoard`.